Checking in: one season at a time

 In June 2024 I will be presenting a talk titled “Directions in Baltic Music Scholarship Beyond the Post-Soviet” at the AABS conference with Jeffers Engelhardt (Amherst College), my co-editor for Baltic Musics Beyond the Post-Soviet.
 AABS is a multi-disciplinary conference that extends well beyond the arts into economics, government, and STEM fields; we are very much looking forward to situating our work as a point of entry into new scholarship on Baltic musics and sounds that move along decolonizing paths.

-PROJECT: One in Four, One in Eight supported by the Carnegie Mellon Center for Arts and Society
+PROJECT: (In)Hospitable Bodies supported by the Carnegie Mellon Center for Arts and Society

-In January 2024 I will begin a three-year project in the Center for Arts and Society’s Hospitality Initiative, titled One in Four, One in Eight.
+In January 2024 I began a three-year project in the Center for Arts and Society’s Hospitality Initiative, titled (In)Hospitable Bodies.

 From the CAS website: “Embedded in the CAS ideology is the concept that as a research center we will be productive.
 We will engage in activities that produce work.
 The process of making the work, activities and speakers around the topic and the final projects will be available to the public.
 Since 2008 every three years CAS has reinvented itself with a new themed initiative to fund and produce new work.
 In each initiative, two CMU faculty coordinators, one an artist and the other a scholar, select projects that engage in a focused exploration of a selected topic.”